SillyMillicent/lime-la-croix/content/FFXIV/raiding/endwalker/P12S (phase 2).md

 this is a subtle change, yet it has increased my personal consistency with avoiding damage downs.

-the only other tip i have is for melees and tanks: you can move away from your ranged people much sooner than you might think. don't hesitate! get this done and you'll clear in no time.
+the only other tip i have is for melees and tanks: you can move away from your ranged people much sooner than you might think. it might be worth it to look up a clear vod on youtube to see the timing for yourself. don't hesitate! get this done and you'll clear in no time.